robenkleene/design-references/blender/blender.md

 - `0`: View through camera
 - `z`: Bring up options for switching between rendered preview and wireframe

-## Numpad
+## Numeric Keypad

-- With `Emulate Numpad` on, the regular number keys work like the numpad.
+- With `Emulate Numpad` on, the regular number keys work like the numeric keypad.

 ## Movement